 Cooperation and context from grassroots stakeholders are vital to achieve a common vision, which is paramount in determining the societal capacity for adaptation.
 Field managers and local decision makers function as custodians of context in the socio-ecological systems in which they are embedded.
-Informed by their regular experiences in the places they influence and are influenced by, field practitioners are immediately accountable to an explicit extent of land, water, and communities of people (Brown et al. 2012; Laursen et al. in review).
+Informed by their regular experiences in the places they influence and are influenced by, field practitioners are immediately accountable to an explicit extent of land, water, and communities of people (Brown et al. 2012; Laursen et al. 2018).

 Multiple Ways of Knowing

 MCC projects emphasize and integrate multiple knowledge forms and distinct worldviews by supporting diverse networks of natural resource managers, cultural practitioners, policy professionals, social scientists, climate scientists, and biological scientists.
 The phrase "multiple ways of knowing" includes logical knowledge forms (articulate knowledge) that result from rational intellect, technical analysis, and reason, as well as intrinsic knowledge forms (tacit knowledge) that result from experience, instinct, perception, cultural practice, intuition, and emotion.

 Articulate Knowledge - codified knowledge (e.g., formal education, books, rule sets, and legal codes) that is readily transferable (Dampney et al. 2002; Brown et al. 2012)

 Tacit Knowledge - personal knowledge residing within the mind, behavior, and perceptions of individuals that is largely derived from experiences.
 Such visceral knowledge can be derived through intuition, emotion, sensory engagement, instinct, as well as cultural beliefs, norms, or values that become evident as a result of experience (Dampney et al. 2002; Brown et al. 2012).